awsdocs/aws-cdk-guide/v2/environments.md

 ------

-With your stack's environment declared this way, you can now write a short script or batch file like the following to set the variables from command line arguments, then call `cdk deploy`\.
-Any arguments beyond the first two are passed through to `cdk deploy` and can be used to specify command\-line options or stacks\.
+With your stack's environment declared this way, you can write a short script or batch file like the following to set the variables from command line arguments, then call `cdk deploy`\.
+Any arguments beyond the first two are passed through to `cdk deploy` and can be used to specify command line options or stacks\.

 ------
 #### [ macOS/Linux ]